Yr 1 – Tawny Owls

 Welcome to Tawny Owls' Class page!

-In Tawny Owls the children are given 2-3 books a week to read.
+In Tawny Owls the children are given 3-4 books a week to read.
 This is because it is important to read a book more than once to understand and build comprehension.
 Each child has their own reading record to be filled in at home and at school.
 It is advised for children to read every day.
-Books will be changed every Monday, but please ask if your child would like to change their book earlier.

-Within the classroom we aim to read with each child once a week and we enjoy growing in our reading with; guided reading, phonics sessions, literacy lessons and within many other lessons too.
+In the classroom we aim to read with each child once a week and we enjoy growing in our reading through guided reading, phonics sessions, literacy lessons and other disciplines.

-I thoroughly look forward to a brilliant year ahead in Tawny Owls!
+I thoroughly look forward to a brilliant spring term with the Tawny Owls!